ccelikanil/ccelikanil/README.md

 <h1 align="center">Hi there.</h1>

+<p align="center">My name is Anıl Çelik, I'm a Computer Engineer/Scientist, currently a MSc.
+Student on Information Security Engineering and working as a Cybersecurity Engineer (Red Team)</p>

 - 🔭 Work areas: **Penetration Testing & Security Research**

 - 🎯 Focused on: Malware Research & Security Research